 - Biological factors, including your stress response

-The bottom line of co-occurring conditions is twofold.
-First, you must realize that co-occurring conditions need co-occurring treatments.
+The bottom line of these conditions is twofold.
+First, you must realize that both of these disorders need treatment.
 Second, one untreated or relapsing condition often causes the other condition to relapse, too.
 Find your way into rehab and anxiety treatment Los Angeles, to start building the better life you imagine for yourself.

-Melrose Recovery Group anxiety treatment Los Angeles provides young adults just like you with dual diagnosis treatment.
-This means you gain the help you need among peers your age.
+Melrose Recovery Group anxiety treatment Los Angeles provides young adults just like you with mental health and addiction treatment.
+This means you receive the help you need among peers your age.
 You do not stand alone in your problems or your needs.

-Programs of Melrose Recovery Group dual diagnosis rehab center include:
+Programs of Melrose Recovery Group drug rehab center include:

 - Detox and inpatient rehab treatment